Document

 |

-As the end of the financial year approaches, it is probable that you are thinking of tax saving options on the investments you have made over a period of time.
-The most common investments being, equity shares, mutual funds, etc. which provide a higher rate of return compared to the traditional fixed deposits investments.
-With the amendments on taxability of shares/stocks, mutual funds, etc. brought about in Budget 2018, which seek to impose taxes on Long-Term Capital Gains (LTCG) in excess of Rs 1 lakh at the rate of 10%, on sale or redemption as the case may be, after 31 March 2018, a little amount strategic planning will still help you save your taxes.
+If you have any long-term capital gains during the financial year and wish to minimise the tax liability, you may consider exploring tax-saving options related to investments made during the year.
+The most common investments being, equity shares, mutual funds, etc., which provide a higher return rate than traditional fixed deposit investments.
+With the amendments on the taxability of shares/stocks, mutual funds, etc., brought in Budget 2018, which seek to impose taxes on Long-Term Capital Gains (LTCG) in excess of Rs 1 lakh at the rate of 10% on sale or redemption as the case may be, after 31 March 2018, strategic planning will help you save your taxes.

 What is Capital Gains Tax?

-Capital gains are the profits made by investors when they sell their assets for a higher price than they paid for them.
-Property such as land, vehicles, and jewellery, as well as shares and stocks, are examples of capital.
+Capital gains are the profits investors make when they sell their assets for a higher price than the price they acquire.
+Capital assets include land, vehicles, jewellery, shares, and stocks.

 Long-Term Capital Gains Tax

-Although there are no tax exemptions for short-term capital gains, long-term capital gains are tax deductible.
-This means that if you follow specific standards outlined in the Income Tax Act, you can legitimately save on long-term capital gains tax.
-One of the key requirements for avoiding capital gains tax is to reinvest the proceeds from the sale of the property in a residential property.
+There are certain exemptions available for long-term capital gains.
+If you carry out specific investments/activities outlined in the Income Tax Act, you can legitimately save on long-term capital gains tax.
+One of the key requirements for avoiding capital gains tax is to reinvest the proceeds from the sale of the property/assets in the prescribed assets or bonds.

 Let us look at the three primary long-term capital gains tax exemptions:

-1. Section 54: This section addresses long-term capital gains on the sale of a home and the reinvestment of the proceeds in another home.
+1. Section 54: This section addresses exemption from long-term capital gains on the sale of a residential property if the proceeds are reinvested in another residential property.

-2. Section 54EC: This section addresses long-term capital gains on the sale of a home and the reinvestment of the proceeds in designated bonds.
+2. Section 54EC: This section addresses the exemption from long-term capital gains on the sale of a land or buildings if the proceeds are reinvested in designated bonds.

-3. Section 54F: This relates to long-term capital gains on the sale of any asset other than a house and the reinvestment of the proceeds in the purchase of a dwelling.
+3. Section 54F: This section relates to exemption from long-term capital gains on the sale of any asset other than a residential property, if the proceeds are reinvested in the purchase of a residential property.

-4. Capital Gains Account Scheme (CAGS): If you are unable to invest long-term capital gains within the time frame stipulated, you can deposit the funds in a CAGS account.
+4. Capital Gains Account Scheme (CGAS): If you are unable to invest long-term capital gains before the due date of filing your Income Tax Return (ITR) for the year, you can deposit the funds in a CAGS account.
 The funds must be used to construct or purchase another residential property within a specified time frame.

-Assume you're selling a home you've owned for more than three years.
-The house cost Rs.
-20 lakh when you acquired it, and you are selling it for Rs.
-42 lakh.
-In this situation, you earn a profit of Rs.
-22 lakh and must pay long-term capital gains tax on this amount.
-According to the guidelines, you must pay 20% LTCG tax, as well as a 3% surcharge and cess.
-However, if you use the proceeds from the sale of the previous home to purchase another residential property, you will be excluded from paying this tax.
+Assume you're selling a home you've owned over two years.
+The purchase cost of the house is Rs.
+20 lakhs when you acquired it, and you are selling it for Rs.
+42 lakhs.
+In this case, you earned a profit of Rs.
+22 lakhs (ignoring the indexation benefit) and must pay long-term capital gains tax on this amount.
+According to the act, you must pay 20% LTCG tax and a 4% surcharge and cess.
+However, if you use the proceeds from the sale of the previous residential property to purchase another residential property, you will be exempted from paying this tax.

 Exemption under Section 54

-Section 54 exempts you from paying LTCG tax if you acquire a new house either one year before or within two years of selling your old one.
+Section 54 exempts you from paying LTCG tax on the sale of an old house if you acquire a new house either one year before or within two years of selling your old one.
 If you intend to build a new house, you must do so within three years of selling your old one.
-You can claim an exemption on all capital gains or up to the cost of a new residential property, whichever is less.
-In the preceding example, if you purchase a new house for Rs.22 lakh or higher, you will not be required to pay any LTCG tax.
+You can claim an exemption up to the lesser of (i) the amount of capital gains or (ii) the purchase/construction cost of a new house / residential property.
+In the current case, if you purchase a new house for Rs.22 lakh or higher, you will not be required to pay any LTCG tax.

-1. You can only claim an exemption for the acquisition of one house.
+1. Only 1 House: You can only claim an exemption for the acquisition of 1 house.
 If you use capital gains to acquire more than one house, you can only claim an exemption for the cost of one dwelling.

-2. You are only eligible for an exemption under Section 54 if you are purchasing a home in India.
-Any residential property purchased outside of the country will not be excluded from LTCG tax.
+1. House in India: You are eligible for an exemption under Section 54 only if you purchase a home in India.
+Any residential property purchased outside India will not be considered for exemption.

-3. You cannot sell the new house purchased using the proceeds from the sale of the previous house for three years after the purchase or completion of construction.
-This means that if you sell the new house before 3 years of its purchase/construction is completed, the benefit received by you under Section 54 will be revoked and you will have to pay the LTCG tax.
+2. Lock-in: You cannot sell the new house purchased using the proceeds from the sale of the old house for three years after the purchase or completion of construction.
+This means that if you sell the new house within three years of the completion of purchase/construction, the benefit you receive under Section 54 will be revoked, and you will have to pay the LTCG tax.

-Other long-term assets, such as land, commercial buildings, stocks, equities, bonds, automobiles, patents and trademarks, jewels, and machinery, provide capital gains as well.
-For example, you want to sell equities you've held for more than a year (in the case of equity funds) or three years (in the case of debt funds).
-You purchased the stocks for Rs.
-15 lakh and sold them for Rs.
-23 lakh.
-You are getting a capital gain of Rs.
-8 lakh in this scenario.
-This cash may be tax-free if invested in the purchase or construction of a new residential property.
+Other long-term assets, such as land, commercial buildings, stocks, mutual funds, bonds, automobiles, patents, trademarks, jewels, and machinery, also provide capital gains.
+For example, you want to sell listed equity shares you've held for over a year.
+You purchased the shares for Rs.
+15 lakhs and sold them for Rs.
+23 lakhs.
+You are getting capital gains of Rs.
+8 lakhs in this case.
+These capital gains can be exempted from tax if invested in purchasing or constructing a new residential property.

 Exemption under Section 54F

-Section 54F exempts you from paying LTCG tax on the sale of property other than a house if you utilise the capital gains to buy a new house.
-The new residence should be purchased either one year before or within two years of the sale of the long-term asset.
-If you intend to build a new house, it must be completed within three years of the sale of the existing one.
+Section 54F exempts you from paying LTCG tax on the sale of long-term capital assets other than a house if you utilise the sale proceeds to buy/construct a new house.
+The new house should be purchased either one year before or within two years of the sale of the long-term asset.
+If you intend to build a new house, it must be completed within three years of the sale of the long-term asset.

-There is another approach to reduce LTCG tax if you are selling a long-term asset but do not intend to invest in a new dwelling.
-Capital gains must be invested in notified bonds.
-The interest rate on these bonds is 6%, and they are typically issued by government agencies such as the Rural Electrification Corporation (REC) and the National Highways Authority of India (NHAI).
+Another approach to reducing LTCG tax is to invest capital gains in notified bonds if you are selling a long-term asset but do not intend to invest in a new dwelling.
+To avail of these exemptions, the interest rate on these bonds is 6%, and they are typically issued by government agencies such as the Rural Electrification Corporation (REC) and the National Highways Authority of India (NHAI).
 The interest earned is not tax-free.

 Exemption under Section 54EC

-Section 54EC provides that you do not have to pay LTCG tax on the sale of any long-term capital if the capital gains are invested in particular designated government bonds and instruments.
+Section 54EC provides that you do not have to pay LTCG tax on the sale of any long-term capital assets if the capital gains are invested in the designated government bonds and instruments.
 The bonds must be purchased within six months following the asset's sale.
-The most you can invest in this manner is Rs.50 lakh.
-This investment, however, is limited to a single fiscal year.
-If the 6-month period is divided into two fiscal years, you can invest Rs.50 lakh twice and receive tax deductions of up to Rs.1 crore.
+The maximum that can be invested in this manner is Rs.
+50 lakhs.

-1. You are only entitled for a tax break if you invest in the notified bonds and securities.
-For further information, contact your tax preparer.
+1. You are only entitled to a tax break if you invest in the notified bonds and securities.

-2. You will lose this exemption if you sell these bonds within three years after obtaining them.
+2. You will lose this exemption if you sell these bonds within five years after obtaining them.

-3. This exemption will be removed if you borrow against these bonds within three years after acquisition.
+3. This exemption will be withdrawn if you borrow against these bonds within five years after acquisition.

 Deposit in Capital Gain Deposit Account Scheme